 The Bottom Line

-As founder of Brentwood MD, I’ve worked closely with many patients who feel frustrated and frightened by their gynecomastia.
+As founder of Brentwood MD, I’ve worked closely with many patients who feel frustrated and disturbed by their gynecomastia.
 When you trust me to help you learn how to get rid of moobs, I will consider your lifestyle, eating habits, family history, medical background, and many other factors to determine the best plan for your unique needs.

 Learn more about Brentwood MD’s concierge medicine practice now to start your journey to better health and wellness.